mixpanel/mixpanel-ios-session-replay-package/README.md

 By default, Mixpanel automatically masks sensitive views:

-- All text fields (cannot be unmasked)
+- All text field inputs (cannot be unmasked)
-- Images, labels, WebViews (can be manually adjusted)
+- Images, Labels, WebViews, MapViews (can be manually adjusted)

 To manually control sensitivity: